LukasMurdock/LukasMurdock.github.io/_posts/2020-09-01-business-and-classes.md

 As such, I received a B minus on my resume with the following reasoning.

 > Your design decisions won't impact the grade; what would, however, is lack of mentioning of the Miami-related experiences, e.g. FYIC, lack of FSB mentioning, and placement of the Education section.
-Also, I would strongly advise you to get other opinions, e.g. FSB advising.

 Ah, silly me, I thought “resume tips” meant that I could take them with a grain of salt, and that “there is no ‘one way’ to do this, so look for ways to uniquely showcase both your personality and your experiences,” meant that I could focus on my experiences and craft.